romarcg/traversability_estimation/README.md

 ### a video demonstration of the experiments on the real robot

-### an animation of the traversability maps of the quarry dataset for 32 orientations:
+### an animation of the traversability maps for the quarry dataset (32 orientations):

 ### high-quality images of the evaluation heightmaps (surfaces) and of the experiments on real robots